 The groom’s bhabi lines his eyes with surma (kohl).
 After this, the groom’s sisters and cousins feed and decorate his mare. varna, a ceremony that is supposed to ward off the evil eye.
 The cash is given away to the poor.

 (means “Introductions”) The Ardas is performed by the priest (Giani) followed by the formal introductions of the main male players in the families.
-Example is both eldest Chachas (father’s younger brother) will come together and exchange garlands of flowers and money.
+The example is both eldest Chachas (father’s younger brother) will come together and exchange garlands of flowers and money.
 After or during the wedding, ladies will do the same thing, but a much smaller affair.

 After Milni, the bride and groom come in the middle of the circle where the family is standing, and place a heavily made garland made of flowers on each other to state, they accept each other and will love and live together with one and other.